What is MIPS?

 In the case that a MIPS participant has fewer than six measures applicable, the participant must submit every applicable measure.

-To determine which quality measures are best-suited to your specific practice, refer to this CMS source.
+To determine which quality measures are best-suited to your specific practice, review CMS’s list of quality measures.

 MIPS Quality Measures for PTs and OTs

-- Preventive Care and Screening: Body Mass Index (BMI) Screening and Follow-up
+- 128: Preventive Care and Screening: Body Mass Index (BMI) Screening and Follow-up Plan

-- Documentation and Verification of Current Medications in the Medical Record
+- 130: Documentation of Current Medications in the Medical Record

-Additionally, there are seven Focus on Therapeutic Outcomes (FOTO) measures that qualify for MIPS submission.
-For a full list of the available quality measures for PTs and OTs, refer to Table B.29 on pages 2,290–2,292 of the final rule.
+Additionally, PTs and OTs may report seven different Focus on Therapeutic Outcomes (FOTO) measures: measures 217–222 and measure 478.
+For a list of the publicly available quality measures for PTs and OTs, refer to Table B.33 on pages 2,241–2,246 of the 2020 final rule.

 MIPS Quality Measures for SLPs